Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson8.md

 ### As A Class

-1. Review After Assignment from Lesson 7
+1. Review After Class assignment from Lesson 7
-- selected students demo their solutions
+- students demo their solutions

 ## Overview/TT I (20 min)

 ### The Coordinator Pattern

-The idea behind the Coordinator pattern is the creation of a separate entity &mdash; a Coordinator object &mdash; which is responsible for the application’s flow.
+The idea behind the Coordinator pattern is the creation of a separate entity &mdash; __*a Coordinator object *__ &mdash; which is responsible for the application’s *flow.*

 *So what is a coordinator?*

+>
+> A **coordinator** is an object that bosses one or more view controllers around.
+>
 > A **coordinator** is an object that encapsulates a lifecycle that is spread over a collection of view controllers.
 >
-> A **coordinator** is an object that bosses one or more view controllers around.

 &nbsp;&nbsp;&nbsp;&nbsp; *Source:* [Coordinators Redux](http://khanlou.com/2015/10/coordinators-redux/) Soroush Khanlou<sup>1</sup>